danieleagle/jenkins-ephemeral-cicd/README.md

 The network specified (can be changed to the desired value) by these Docker containers is named `development`.
 It is assumed that this network has already been created prior to using the included Docker Compose file.
 The reason for this is to avoid generating a default network so that other Docker containers can access the services these containers expose using the [Docker embedded DNS server](https://docs.docker.com/engine/userguide/networking/#/docker-embedded-dns-server).

-If no network has been created, run the following Docker command (geared toward Linux): `sudo docker network create network-name`.
+If no network has been created, run the following Docker command: `sudo docker network create network-name`.
 Be sure to replace *network-name* with the name of the desired network.
 For more information on this command, go [here](https://docs.docker.com/engine/reference/commandline/network_create/).

 ## Port Mapping

-The external ports used to map to the internal ports that Jenkins uses are 9155 (maps to 443 for HTTPS) and 9156 (maps to 50000 for JNLP).
+The external ports used to map to the internal ports that Jenkins uses are 51205 (maps to 443 for HTTPS) and 51206 (maps to 50000 for JNLP).
 These ports can certainly be changed but please be mindful of the effects.
 Additional configuration may be required as a result.
-In addition, even though JNLP is being exposed as port 9156 it may not be needed.
-In other words, currently it's being used internally.
-However, it has been exposed externally incase the need to use it that way presents itself.

 ## Data Volumes

-It is possible to change the data volume folders mapped to the Jenkins Master container to something other than `volume_data/x` if desired.
+It is possible to change the data volume folders mapped to the Jenkins Master container to something other than `./volume_data/x` if desired.
 It is recommended to choose a naming scheme that is easy to recognize.
+Additional configuration may be required as a result.

 ## Notes About the Included Make File

 Instead of accessing Docker Compose directly, a [makefile](./makefile) is included and should be used instead.
 The reason for this is that the Jenkins slave shouldn't be running right away; it should only run when it's required.
 All that will be handled dynamically by the [Yet Another Docker Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Yet+Another+Docker+Plugin) which is included with the Jenkins Master container.
 Thus, using the **makefile** will prevent the Jenkins slave from running right away.

-## Included Logrotate Examples
+## Logging

 In order to properly rotate the logs that Jenkins outputs, [logrotate](https://support.rackspace.com/how-to/understanding-logrotate-utility/) can be used.
 Included is an [example logrotate file](./jenkins-master/config/logrotate/jenkins) for Jenkins Master as well as [a file](./jenkins-nginx/config/logrotate/nginx) for Jenkins NGINX that can be copied to **/etc/logrotate.d** so that the logs get rotated based on the settings specified in those files.